nodejs/nodejs.org/pages/en/about/get-involved/collab-summit.md

-The Collaboration Summit is primarily attended by existing contributors and community members, but it also welcomes those who are not yet a contributor and ant to get onboard. f you are new to contributing to Node.js, the Collaboration Summit can be a good opportunity to help you learn what is happening within the community and contribute with the skills you have and would like to hone.
+The Collaboration Summit is primarily attended by existing contributors and community members, but it also welcomes those who are not yet a contributor and want to get onboard.
+If you are new to contributing to Node.js, the Collaboration Summit can be a good opportunity to help you learn what is happening within the community and contribute with the skills you have and would like to hone.